-Photodynamic Therapy (PDT) is a medical treatment that involves two steps: the use of a light-sensitive drug and the application of a light source to
+Photodynamic Therapy (PDT) is a medical treatment that involves two steps: the use of a light-sensitive drug and the application of a light source to destroy abnormal cells.

 Barnacles are a very common benign growth.
 See your dermatologist if you are concerned, because skin cancer can sometimes look similar to a seborrheic keratosis to an untrained eye.

 It is usually quite easy to remove moles surgically.
 Usually there is a trade involved – removing the mole in exchange for a small scar.
 If the mole is large and the scar will be less noticeable, then it is a good trade.

 Many people suffer from rosacea.
 It is not contagious, but there is some evidence to suggest that it is inherited.
-There is no known cause or cure
+There is no known cause or cure for rosacea.

 “Rash” is a general term for a wide variety of skin conditions.
 A rash refers to a change that affects the skin and may appear as a red patch, small bumps or blisters on the skin.